ikernunezca/CmmD/README.md

       nodes_to_analyze <- c("A","B","C","D")
       CmmD_from_community_structures(nodelist=nodes_to_analyze, community_structures=structures,resolution_start=0,resolution_end=4, interval=0.5)

+You will find more information in how to use the functions and the output returned from them in the documentation of the functions.

 #### References:
 Didier, G., Valdeolivas, A., Baudot, A., 2018.
 Identifying communities from multiplex biological networks by randomized optimization of modularity.
 F1000Res 7. https://doi.org/10.12688/f1000research.15486.2